-If the GLA's Monitoring Officer does investigate your complaint, the final summary investigation report and finding will be published on the Authority's website.
-In cases where the Monitoring Officer upholds your complaint, he/she can apply no formal sanction other than to provide an opinion on the conduct of the GLA Member concerned as compared to the expectations of the Code of Conduct.
+If the GLA's Monitoring Officer does decide to investigate your complaint, the final summary investigation report and finding will be published on the Authority's website.
+In cases where the Monitoring Officer upholds your complaint, they can apply no formal sanction other than to provide an opinion on the conduct of the GLA Member in the context of the Code of Conduct.